Palash90/site-assets/target/blogs/iron-learn/iron-learn-8.md

 However, this also did not go well, after a few more rounds of errors I stopped GPU programming completely.

 It was really a devastating and deeply demoralizing moment for me.
 My dream was shattering in front of my eyes.
-I knew, no way a heavy workload would be completed by my CPU.
+I knew there was no way a heavy workload would be completed by my CPU.
 I need to work on the GPU side.
 But something in my mind told me quietly, 'don't worry, you will do it, but just not right now'.
 Somehow, I followed my inner voice and kept aside my thinking brain for few hours.
 I wrote the Rust CPU-bound neural network, following the Python script.

 ```rust
 /// Element-wise sigmoid activation.